tewarid/tewarid.github.io/_posts/2012/2012-12-17-access-control.md

 * Action

     Represents an action in the system e.g. Log into the system, View users, and so on.
-I have also called this Operation or Function in the past.
 Each Action is identified by a unique ID.
+Nouns Operation or Function may be used instead of Action if they fit your use case better.

 * Profile

     Represents a set of users e.g. System administrators.
 Each profile is identified by a unique ID.
-Profile may also be called Group, if you find that more convenient.
+Group or Role may be used instead of Profile if they fit your use case better.

 ## The relationships